katholiek-onderwijs-vlaanderen/sri4node/README.md

 do further processing, update other tables, etc..
 These post-processing functions receive 2 arguments:

-- *db* is a database object, allowing you to execute extra SQL statements.
+- *database* is a database object, allowing you to execute extra SQL statements.
 - *element* is the that was just updated / created.

-In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is be rolled back.
+In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is rolled back.

 ### afterdelete

 Hook for post-processing when a record is deleted.
 The function receives these argument :

-- *db* is a database object, allowing you to execute extra SQL statements.
+- *database* is a database object, allowing you to execute extra SQL statements.
 - *permalink* is the permalink of the object that was deleted.

 In case the returned promise is rejected, the database transaction (including the DELETE of the resource) is rolled back.